-A creamy Lemon Curd Fruit Dip made with cream cheese, Greek yogurt and luscious lemon curd, this fruit dip recipe has sugar-free options.
+This creamy Lemon Curd Fruit Dip is made with cream cheese, Greek yogurt, and luscious homemade lemon curd.
+A creamy lemon dip for fruit trays, for a simple dessert, or a nutritious snack!

+- An easy dessert.
 This Lemon Curd Fruit Dip is an easy, casual dessert or party snack.
-It’s sweet, it’s creamy and it’s delicately lemon flavoured.
-One dip and you’ll be back for more!
+It's sweet, it's creamy and it's delicately lemon flavored.
+One dip and you'll be back for more!

-Perfect for spring and summer potlucks, deck parties, Mother’s Day, Easter brunch, or potlucks year round, this easy lemon curd fruit dip recipe is one you’ll make again and again.
-Serve it with strawberries, sliced melon, fresh pineapple spears, fruit kabobs or even amaretti cookies and your friends will be dipping non-stop!
+- Popular year-round.
+Perfect for game day, a baby shower, a bridal shower, spring and summer potlucks, deck parties, Mother's Day, Easter brunch, or winter holiday parties, or potlucks year-round, this easy lemon curd fruit dip recipe is one you'll make again and again.

 - Homemade Honey Lemon Curd: I've included the recipe below, but for more information, see 5-Minute Microwave Honey Lemon Curd